 No federally recognized tribe holds sovereign land in the state of Ohio.

 This is all history.
 We can’t change what has happened here.
 Guilt does no one any good.

 This is Now.
-The US Government continues to deny Tribal sovereignty, Indian Boarding schools still exist because enough schools have not been furnished, the US has broken and continues to break treaty after treaty, reservations and sacred sites are treated as sacrifice zones for resource extraction and transportation, and the disenfranchisement of native peoples across the US continues.
+The US Government continues to deny Tribal sovereignty, Indian Boarding schools still exist because enough schools have not been furnished as promised in treaties.
+The US has broken and continues to break treaty after treaty, reservations and sacred sites are treated as sacrifice zones for resource extraction and transportation, and the disenfranchisement of native peoples across the US continues.
 We can change this.
 Settlers don’t have to be accomplices and bystanders to the predatory colonial state.
 It’s time that settlers become accomplices to the people who are of these lands, to the people who, against the most powerful nation in the world, have maintained their resistance to genocide and cultural assimilation.

 Native peoples are on the front lines of environmental fights all over the world, not just Standing Rock.
 There are too many such fights to list here.
 Do some research, and get inspired.

 Cultural appropriation is not ok at this camp or elsewhere: